maulik922/rh-terraform-node-docker/README.md

 Now, we should navigate to the Terraform folder and run `terraform init`.

 We should run `terraform apply`, and type yes to approve the changes.
 It might take a while since we are provisioning a couple of resources.
 If everything goes as planned, you will get the DNS url for the front-facing load balancer.

+# Setup up Secrets and variables for run pipline

+## Set Up AWS Credentials:

+In your GitHub repository, navigate to Settings > Secrets and variables > Actions.
+Click on New repository secret and add the following secrets:

+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY

+These secrets will be used by the GitHub Actions workflow to authenticate with AWS.